bilal-fazlani/commanddotnet/docs/ReleaseNotes/CommandDotNet.md

 # CommandDotNet

+## 4.1.8

+Expose expose DefaultSources.GetValueFunc for host apps to reuse logic for alternate configuration sources.

+See the new [.Net Core Config](../ArgumentValues/default-values-from-config.md#.net-core-config) section for an example.

+## 4.1.7

+AppInfo.ToString will print out all properties making it easier to gather info for diagnostics.

+Expose object.ToStringFromPublicProperties to make it easier to output other classes for diagnostics.

 ## 4.1.6

 Add AppInfo.SetResolver to enable overriding for tests to get a consistent AppName.
 See [Deterministic AppName for tests](../TestTools/Tools/deterministic-appinfo.md) for details.